mariellefoster/housemate-hunter/README.md

   -n, --nmapsubnet  nmaps all ip's with the same last octect of your current
                     ip address

+## Future Ideas
-Soon to be implemented on a raspberry pi and hooked up to a localhost webpage
+- Soon to be implemented on a raspberry pi and hooked up to a localhost webpage
+- Gather output from phones about what hosts they've been connecting to?